Dan Diker: Marketing and public service career

 From 1984 to 1987, Diker worked on Wall Street, first as a marketing professional at Drexel Burnham Lambert, and then as an advisor to the co-chairman on investment banking at Shearson Lehman Brothers.

 Diker served as the WJC's director for Strategic Affairs and as WJC Middle East adviser on policy and diplomacy.
 He succeeded Michael Schneider, who served as the organization's secretary general since 2007.

-From 2006 to 2010, he served as director of the Institute for Contemporary Affairs at the Jerusalem Center for Public Affairs, headed by Dore Gold, Israel's former Ambassador to the United Nations and former Director General, Israel Ministry of Foreign Affairs.
+From 2006 to 2010, he served as director of the Institute for Contemporary Affairs at the Jerusalem Center for Security and Foreign Affairs, headed by Dore Gold, Israel's former Ambassador to the United Nations and former Director General, Israel Ministry of Foreign Affairs.
 At JCPA, Diker has worked as a foreign policy analyst since 2002.
-Before his appointment as president of the Jerusalem Center for Public Affairs in 2023, Diker was a Fellow and senior project director there, where he headed the Program to Counter Political Warfare and BDS.
+Before his appointment as president of the Jerusalem Center for Security and Foreign Affairs in 2023, Diker was a Fellow and senior project director there, where he headed the Program to Counter Political Warfare and BDS.

 Diker was secretary general of the World Jewish Congress (WJC), an umbrella group representing Jewish communities and organizations in nearly 100 countries.
 Diker began his term as Secretary General designate in December 2010, and was formally elected WJC secretary general on 20 June 2011 by the WJC Governing Board in Jerusalem, Israel.
 In December 2012, the London-based Jewish Chronicle newspaper reported that Diker had announced his resignation effective January 2013, with the WJC's relocation of its main office to NYC.
 According to the article, WJC President Ronald S. Lauder praised Diker's "enthusiasm and dynamism" and said that his "love of Israel and the Jewish people is second to none..."

 Diker also served as an adjunct fellow of the Hudson Institute in Washington and currently serves as a Research Fellow at the International Institute for Counter-Terrorism at the IDC Herziliya and a foreign policy fellow at the Jerusalem Center for Public Affairs.
 Diker has authored and edited numerous policy books on the global BDS movement for the JCPA including: Israelophobia and the West (2020), "BDS Unmasked: Radical Roots, Extremist Ends"(2016), "Students for Justice in Palestine, Unmasked" (2017) and "Defeating Denormalization: Shared Palestinian and Israeli Perspectives on a New Path to Peace" (2018).